Discover Penobscot Bay Multi-Sport

 Itinerary

-DAY 1 Discover Pemaquid Point
+DAY 1 Quiet Roads to Pemaquid Point

 • Today’s Activity: cycle 26 miles | elevation gain 1,437 ft